DanishKodeMonkey/Howto-Deno-vite-react/README.md

 And if we look back to main.tsx and App.tsx all the squigglies pertaining to react elements and jsx should be fixed!
 (If not maybe try a restart of your ide)

+Go ahead and give it a shot with `deno run dev` and check it out on your localhost:5173 adress!

 ## Conclusion